section-engineering-education/engineering-education/content/articles/building-excel-spreadsheets-using-python/index.md

 *Screenshot by author*

 ### Conclusion
-Although this tutorial covers some of the fundamentals of manipulating and visualization using this library.
-You can learn more about how these libraries work by visiting their official documentation.
+Although this tutorial covers some fundamentals of manipulating and visualization using this library, you can learn more about how these libraries work by visiting their official documentation.

 Feel free to explore this [notebook](https://github.com/Bennykillua/Project/blob/main/Write%20Excel%20using%20Python/Write%20Excel%20using%20Python.ipynb) that I created as you follow the tutorial.